tetsushijp/AEP-Hands-on-Labs/labs/fsi6/Offer Decisioning Engine/Exercise7-OfferActivity.md

-## Exercise 7 - Create an Offer Activity
+## Exercise 7 - Create an Offer Activity/Decision

-Offer activities are containers for your offers that will leverage the Offer Decision Engine in order to pick the best offer to deliver, depending on the target of the delivery.
-The list of offer activities is accessible in the Activities menu.
-Filters are available to help you retrieve activities according to their status or start and end dates.

-In this exercise, you'll create an activity, which is simply a container for your offers that contains the logic that informs the selection of an offer.

-To create an activity, follow these steps:
+To create an activity/decision, follow these steps:

-1. Select the Activities menu, then click `Create activity`
+1. Select the Decisions within Decision Management -> Offers, then click `Create decision`

     ![Demo](images/createActivity.png)